JolandaKool86/ML-JolandaKool/README.md

 ## Models
 There are two notebooks with models.
 He has tried two approaches: a 2D approach, and a 1D approach.
 Yes, he is aware that this is a time series, but he has read that 2D approaches can work well for timeseries, and he has tried it out.

+Run the hyperparameter tuning: python hypertune.py cnn or python hypertune.py transformer

+And run the main training pipeline with: python main.py cnn or python main.py transformer

 ## Your task
 You can find the models in `src/models.py`, but they are also in the notebooks themselves.